LeBron James: The Decision

-James with the Cavaliers in November 2009.
-He finished his first stint with the Cavaliers averaging 27.8 points, 7.0 rebounds, 7.0 assists, and 1.7 steals per game.

-James became an unrestricted free agent at on July 1, 2010.
-During this time, he was contacted by several teams, including the Bulls, Los Angeles Clippers, Miami Heat, New York Knicks, New Jersey Nets, and Cavaliers.
+James became an unrestricted free agent on July 1, 2010.
+He was contacted by several teams, including the Bulls, Los Angeles Clippers, Miami Heat, New York Knicks, New Jersey Nets, and Cavaliers.
 On July 8, James announced on a live ESPN special titled The Decision that he would sign with the Heat.
-The telecast was broadcast from the Boys & Girls Club of Greenwich, Connecticut and raised $2.5 million for the charity.
-An additional $3.5 million was raised from advertising revenue, which was donated to other charities.
-The day before the special, fellow free agents Chris Bosh and Dwyane Wade also announced that they would sign with Miami; reports later arose that back in 2006 the trio had discussed among themselves their upcoming 2010 free agencies.
-James decided to join with Bosh and Wade in part so that he could shoulder less of the offensive load; James thought that his improved teammates would give him a better chance of winning an NBA championship than had he stayed in Cleveland.
-Heat president Pat Riley played a major role in selling James on the idea of playing with Bosh and Wade.
-James would be relieved of the burden of scoring, and he thought he could be the first player since Oscar Robertson to average a triple-double in a season.
+The special was broadcast from the Boys & Girls Club of Greenwich, Connecticut and raised $2.5 million for the organization.
+An additional $3.5 million was raised from advertising revenue, and was donated to other charities.
+The day before the special aired, fellow free agents Chris Bosh and Dwyane Wade announced they would sign with Miami.
+James joined with Bosh and Wade in part so he could shoulder less of the offensive load, and he thought he would have a better chance of winning an NBA championship with the Heat.
+Heat president Pat Riley played a major role in convincing James to play on the team with Bosh and Wade.
+James would be relieved of the burden of scoring, and thought he could be the first player since Oscar Robertson to average a triple-double in a season.
+James, Bosh and Wade were referred to as an NBA superteam.